Our 2020 Scholarships are now Open!

 To get a scholarship, you need to meet certain criteria, which can be based on things such as:

 Scholarships can apply at different education levels, such as diploma or Masters degree, and also vary in what they cover.
 For example, some may cover tuition fees only, while others cover all course costs and some of your living expenses.

 There are thousands of scholarships, grants and awards, so you should take a good look to see what you can apply for.
 There may be more opportunities than you think.

 Many scholarships will be advertised in either the daily notices or newsletter, and on the JPC Facebook groups.

 Make sure you have: a record of academic achievement, extra-curricular activities, and community services that you have done over the last two years.

-Generosity is an online search tool full of information about scholarships, grants, and awards.
-Whether you’re looking for assistance with education, sport, art or personal or professional development, Generosity is the tool to search – and you don’t have to be an A+ student as there are scholarships for everyone.
+GivMe is an online search tool full of information about scholarships, grants, and awards.
+Whether you’re looking for assistance with education, sport, art or personal or professional development, GivMe is the tool to search – and you don’t have to be an A+ student as there are scholarships for everyone.